saisai/golang-book/index.rst

 A Comprehensive Guide to Go Programming
 ***************************************

-.. sidebar:: Announement mailing list
+.. sidebar:: Announcement mailing list

    If you want to get update about the book like chapter completion, major changes etc., you are welcome to join `the announcement